 The 2019 revisions to the MCM also added a new affirmative defense: legal separation.
 For this defense to apply, both parties must be either unmarried or legally separated at the time of the conduct.
 Legal separation can only occur by court order.
-There are many ways to navigate whether a person is unmarried or legally separated, and a private military defense lawyer can investigate every avenue possible to determine whether this defense is available.

-A person convicted under Article 134 for extramarital sexual misconduct faces a maximum punishment of dishonorable discharge, forfeiture of all pay and allowances, and confinement for 1 year.
+A person convicted under Article 134 for extramarital sexual misconduct faces a maximum punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 1 year.

 Protect Your Freedom and Future in the Military